sociam/xray-archiver/README.md

 An init_db.sql file located in the db folder of this project can be used to initial a postgres database.

+## API Server
+An API server has been developed to allow others to interface with the data collected and generated.
+Information regarding this API can be found in the [API ReadMe](https://github.com/sociam/xray-archiver/tree/develop/pipeline/apiserv)

 # Installation

 ## install.sh